Teaching Trauma-Sensitive Yoga: A Workshop for Yoga Teachers

 Jenn Turner, RYT, MA, is a Kripalu Yoga teacher who leads classes at the Trauma Center at Justice Resource Institute in Brookline, Massachusetts.
 She codesigned the protocol and is teaching classes for a three-year National…

 For certified yoga teachers.

-- The latest trauma theories and neurophysiology
+- The latest trauma theories

 Required reading and writing, as well as additional program information, can be found here.

 Note This program is solely for professional development and is not intended as an intervention for those who have experienced trauma.
 Talking about trauma, even in the context of a professional training, can be triggering.

 - 28.5 credits for Social Workers (SW), $30 additional charge

 - 28.5 credits for Athletic Trainers (BOC), $30 additional charge